soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 10-09 Adjustments to CityFHEPS Rental Assistance Payment Amount, Discontinuance of Rental Assistance Payments, or Program Termination Prior to Renewal.* ::

-(a) At the household's request, where the household's income has decreased prior to renewal, the Commissioner will recalculate the CityFHEPS rental assistance payment amount in accordance with 68 RCNY § 10-06 or 68 RCNY § 10-07, as applicable.
+(a) At the household's request, when the household’s income has changed in such a manner that would decrease the household’s base client contribution, the Commissioner will recalculate the CityFHEPS rental assistance payment amount in accordance with 68 RCNY § 10-06 or 68 RCNY § 10-07, as applicable.

 (b) In the event that the household's shelter allowance increases prior to renewal, such that the sum of the CityFHEPS rental assistance payment and the shelter allowance exceeds the household's actual or maximum rent, whichever is less, HRA shall reduce the CityFHEPS rental assistance amount so that it equals the difference between the household's shelter allowance and the lesser of the actual or maximum rent.